 Fiber can be the Holy Grail solution to keto constipation if you take the right kinds.

-Keto Constipation Solution #1: Eat more low carb vegetables everyday.
+Solution: Eat more low carb vegetables everyday.
 Don’t count them as carbs.
 Count them as water, because they’re just as important for your bowel movements getting back to normal and fiber should be subtracted from your carb count anyways.

 - They say you should eat around 30 grams of fiber per day.
 I will add to this that I believe soluble fibers are an integral form of fiber you should get on your keto diet.